The open ports in your hardware could be critical points of vulnerability if the services exposed to them are misconfigured or unpatched.

 Advanced IP Scanner can be downloaded for free by clicking here.

 Advanced IP Scanner tutorial

 To learn how to use Advanced IP Scanner to identify open ports, refer to the following video tutorial:

 Though port scanners are capable of discovering security risks, it's a legacy security control.
-For the most reliable exposure detection, an attack surface monitoring solution like UpGuard should be implemented.
+For the most reliable exposure detection, an attack surface management solution like UpGuard should be implemented.

 UpGuard continuously scans both the internal and external threat landscape to discover and remediate vulnerabilities before they're exploited by cybercriminals.
 UpGuard can also detect and shut down data leaks linked to vendors to mitigate the chances of third-party data breaches.